PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Product addition and removal commands are used immidiately when visitor adds to a cart or removes from a cart any products.
 These commands let us track how visitor interacted with a cart and update a cart state.

-Adding prodicts to a cart:
+Adding products to a cart:

 .. code-block:: javascript